Rep. Marjorie Taylor Greene Purchases Shares of Apple Inc. (NASDAQ:AAPL)

 Apple Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 13th.
-Stockholders of record on Monday, February 10th were given a dividend of $0.25 per share.
-The ex-dividend date was Monday, February 10th.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.56%.
-Apple’s payout ratio is currently 15.87%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, February 13th.
+Stockholders of record on Monday, February 10th were paid a dividend of $0.25 per share.
+The ex-dividend date of this dividend was Monday, February 10th.
+This represents a $1.00 annualized dividend and a dividend yield of 0.50%.
+Apple’s dividend payout ratio is currently 15.87%.

-Several analysts recently weighed in on the company.
-UBS Group boosted their price objective on Apple to $236.00 and gave the company a “hold” rating in a report on Tuesday, February 25th.
-Loop Capital downgraded shares of Apple from a “buy” rating to a “hold” rating and set a $230.00 price objective for the company. in a report on Tuesday, January 21st.
-Argus raised shares of Apple to a “strong-buy” rating in a report on Friday, January 31st.
-TD Cowen reiterated a “buy” rating on shares of Apple in a research note on Tuesday, January 28th.
-Finally, Barclays lifted their target price on Apple from $183.00 to $197.00 and gave the company an “underweight” rating in a research note on Friday, January 31st.
-Three investment analysts have rated the stock with a sell rating, ten have given a hold rating, twenty-one have assigned a buy rating and two have given a strong buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $240.26.
+A number of brokerages recently weighed in on AAPL.
+Maxim Group boosted their target price on shares of Apple to $215.00 and gave the stock a “hold” rating in a report on Friday, February 21st.
+Barclays upped their target price on shares of Apple from $183.00 to $197.00 and gave the company an “underweight” rating in a report on Friday, January 31st.
+Rosenblatt Securities reissued a “buy” rating and set a $263.00 price target on shares of Apple in a research report on Thursday, April 3rd.
+Argus upgraded Apple to a “strong-buy” rating in a research note on Friday, January 31st.
+Finally, Redburn Partners set a $230.00 target price on Apple in a research note on Friday, January 31st.
+Two analysts have rated the stock with a sell rating, ten have given a hold rating, twenty-two have assigned a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat, Apple has a consensus rating of “Moderate Buy” and an average target price of $235.85.

 About Representative Greene